 - You applied to vote absentee but you claim that you did not receive or vote your absentee ballot.

 - Your right to vote has been challenged by the Precinct Captain, by a registered voter, or by the D.C.
-Board of Elections and Ethics for administrative reasons and that challenge has been accepted.
+Board of Elections for administrative reasons and that challenge has been accepted.

 - You are physically unable to vote at your assigned precinct because of age or disability.